jbenner-radham/node-meowtastic/README.md

 - Is easily themeable.
 - Provides optional descriptions and short flags for the `help` and `version` flags.
 - Supports the [`NO_COLOR`](https://no-color.org/) environment variable standard.
+- Wraps help text at 80 columns by default, although this can be disabled.

 Install
 -------